TheQwertyMan/StopItDoesntExist/README.md

 Go to the 'Bot' section and copy your `Token`

-Now edit `index.js` and put your `ClientID` and `Token` into the places where you need them
+Now edit `config.json` and put your `Token` after `token` and your ClientID after `BotLink` where it says `[yourClientidhere]`

-You can now see the filters and roles that are an exeption, if you want to change these, go ahead, but i won't help you since it takes to long to write
+You can now see the filters and roles that are an exeption in `index.js`, if you want to change these, go ahead, but i won't help you since it takes to long to write

 If you pay someone to host it for you just tell them to host this script at this point

 Now you have to install node,discord api and nodemon to host the bot

 Node: https://nodejs.org/en/